-As you prepare to write your grant applications, please keep in mind that speed, impairment and a lack of seat belt use continue to lead the way in terms of contributing factors in crashes and that roadway users outside of vehicles (pedestrians, bicyclists, etc.) account for an increasing share of roadway fatalities.
-These non-motorist crashes represent 34% of total crashes in 2018 according to the National Highway Traffic Safety Administration (NHTSA) whereas that percentage was 20% in the year 2000.
+As you prepare to write your grant applications, please keep in mind that speed, impairment, and distraction continue to lead the way in terms of contributing factors in crashes and that vulnerable roadway users (pedestrians, bicyclists, etc.) account for a sizable share of roadway fatalities.
+These non-motorist crashes represented 29% of total fatal crashes in 2020.
+Motorcycle fatalities are up more than 43% in 2021 from 2019.